lkarsten/libvmod-ipcast/README.rst

                 clientip(STRING S)
 Return value
-	VOID
+	INT

 Description
 	Parse the IPv4/IPv6 address in S, and set that to client.ip.
+If successfull a value of 0 is returned.

+	If parsing the IP address with getaddrinfo() fails, the error message will be logged to varnishlog and client.ip is left untouched.
+	A non-zero return code will be set.

         ::

                 ipcast.clientip("192.168.0.10");
+                ipcast.clientip("2001:db8::1");

 INSTALLATION
 ============

-This is an ipcast skeleton for developing out-of-tree Varnish vmods available from the 3.0 release.
-It implements the "Hello, World!" as a vmod callback.
-Not particularly useful in good hello world tradition,but demonstrates how to get the glue around a vmod working.

 The source tree is based on autotools to configure the building, and does also have the necessary bits in place to do functional unit tests